Last updated on December 9th, 2024 at 10:29 am

 Then, you need to read through this article!

 Pump and dump is an age-long strategy derived from a stock market that involves investors choosing low-liquid assets with low cost to artificially accelerate the price.
-There are different perspectives on the strategy, some consider it a scam while others take part as an investment.
+There are different perspectives on the strategy, some consider it a scam, while others take part as an investment.

-What is Crypto Pump and Dump Scheme?
+What is the Crypto Pump and Dump Scheme?

-• Trading based on technical analysis
+- Trading based on technical analysis

-• Trading based on fundamental analysis
+- Trading based on fundamental analysis

-• Trading based on psychology
+- Trading based on psychology

 Concept Behind Crypto Pump and Dump